nashirag/ML-Hybrid_Ensemble_Method/README.md

 4. Fit an ensemble ML model through the use of a secondary, generalized PTM predictor (i.e. predicts if a PTM will take, not the enzyme responsible) - assess resulting model
 5. Score an experimental dataset representative of the proteome to determine novel sites of PTM activity specific to the enzyme studied

-To demonstrate the generalizability of the ML-Hybrid ensemble method towards other PTMs, the activity of the entire sirtuin family was predicted across the proteome.
+To demonstrate the generalizability of the ML-Hybrid ensemble method towards other PTMs, the activity of the entire sirtuin family was predicted across the proteome, and validated with mass-spectrometry verified data for SIRT2.
+Additionally, the method was further applied towards the kinase Abl, a protein-tyrosine kinase.
+Much like the SIRT2 data, the Abl investigation is validated with mass-spectrometry verified data containing substrates that are highly likely to be modified by the enzyme.
 The procedures of the ML-Hybrid Ensemble Methodology were streamlined and automated for this process, as exhibited within the SIRT-Investigation directory.

 ### Developed and Tested With python 3.11.4